DevExpress-Examples/asp-net-web-forms-gridview-calculate-values-dynamically-batch-mode/Readme.md

-# GridView for Web Forms - How to calculate values on the fly in batch edit mode
+# GridView for Web Forms - How to calculate values dynamically in batch edit mode

 <!-- run online -->
 **[[Run Online]](https://codecentral.devexpress.com/t114539/)**
 <!-- run online end -->

-This example demonstrates how to create an unbound column (**Sum**) that changes its values based on other column values on the fly in batch edit mode.
+This example demonstrates how to create an unbound column (**Sum**) that changes its values based on other column values dynamically in batch edit mode.

 ![Grid View - Modified values](calculate-values-on-the-fly-batch-edit-mode.png)

 Set the unbound column's [ShowEditorInBatchEditMode](https://docs.devexpress.com/AspNet/DevExpress.Web.GridDataColumnSettings.ShowEditorInBatchEditMode) property to `false` to make the column read-only in batch edit mode.

 ```aspx
 <dx:GridViewDataTextColumn FieldName="Sum" UnboundType="Decimal" ReadOnly="true">